February 2014 night sky guide podcast, transcript and sky chart

 To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
 This month’s guide is presented by Melissa Hulbert, Sydney Observatory’s Astronomy Education Officer.

-For this and more, listen to the February 2013 night sky guide audio, or read the transcript below.
+For all this and also when we can see Jupiter, Saturn, Mars, Venus and Mercury this month, listen to the February 2014 night sky guide audio, or read the transcript below.

 SEE THE SKY CHART

 We provide an embedded sky map (below – please be patient as it can take a little while for it to load) and a February 2014 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.

 BUY THE BOOK